Catholic Medical Mission Board: Haiti

 CMMB's work in Haiti goes back to 1912, and today the Haiti country office is CMMB's largest.
 The health services programs and initiatives for women and children include: CHAMPS, disability rehabilitation, domestic and international volunteers, HIV/AIDS prevention, care and treatment (including prevention of mother-to-child transmission), maternal, neonatal, and child health, medical supply chain system strengthening, prevention and control of malaria, support for orphans and vulnerable children, and community health worker training.

 It also partnered with Mercy Health to build a hospital, the Bishop Joseph M. Sullivan Center for Health, which was completed in 2017 and provides quality healthcare for nearly 50,000 people in Côtes-de-Fer.
 Joseph M. Sullivan had been Bishop of Brooklyn, New York, and on CMMB's Board of Directors.
 This hospital will serve a population that previously had to travel for hours over rough terrain to reach the closest health center.

-CMMB is also a founding member of the Haitian Amputee Coalition, and continues to serve Haitian amputees by providing on-the-job training in this complex field to a talented group of young Haitian apprentices.
+CMMB is also a founding member of the Haitian Amputee Coalition, and continues to serve Haitian amputees by providing on-the-job training in this field to a group of young Haitian apprentices.